Submit your work 365 days/year!

-The Young Journal of European Affairs (YJEA) is looking for your contribution to its third issue in 2023!
+The Young Journal of European Affairs (YJEA) is looking for your contribution to its fourth issue in 2024!
 The YJEA was founded at the University of Munich in 2020 and has since successfully published yearly issues, co-organised a student conference, established a blog on EU policy and worked with experienced academics from around the world to provide high-quality feedback students would rarely receive elsewhere.
-We allow students to publish their papers on EU affairs from the very beginning of their academic careers and provide them with the rigorous challenge of showing seasoned scholars the potential of their work and with opportunities to learn key qualifications during their education which are relevant for future career opportunities – especially in academia.
+From the very beginning of their studies, we offer university students an alternative to discarding their manuscripts right after handing them in for grading.
+We provide them with the rigorous challenge of showing experienced scholars the potential of their work and with opportunities to learn key qualifications for a career in academia and beyond.
 Would you like to benefit from such an experience as well?
-Then submit your paper and work with us to share your ideas with the world!
+Then submit your manuscript and work with us to share your ideas with the world!
 You can download our current CfP in PDF format here.

 Deadlines